danilobsi/resume/README.md

 *The system was developed using the concept of Single Page (with angularjs), consuming the data via a Web API.
 MongoDB was used for logging data for future BI queries.*
 **Technologies:** AngularJS, jQuery, MVC Web Api (C# 4.6), MongoDB, SQL Server 2012, Bootstrap

-JET E-commerce (NetFarma), Senior Web Developer
+JET E-COMMERCE (NETFARMA), Senior Web Developer

 *Development of Scheduled Purchasing module for the Jet E-commerce platform for the NetFarma client.
 The platform is in ASP 3.0, with SQL Server database.*
 **Technologies:** Classic Asp, jQuery, SQL Server 2012